joaomelo/calystone/DEVELOPMENT.md

 ## Small functions

-Functions should be as small as possible.
-They should do one thing and have preferably a single input and two at most.
+Functions and methods should be as small as possible.
+They should do one thing and have preferably a single input.
+They should operate at a single level of abstraction.

 [How small should a function be? - Robert C. Martin (Uncle Bob)](https://www.youtube.com/watch?v=rXjf8eiGsSI).